conglomerate/wan-optimizer-onug-spring-2014/README.md

 The following sections describe how to run the proof-of-concept app and describes the key elements of the implementation.

+### Preliminaries

+We use [vagrant]((http://www.vagrantup.com)) and [virtualbox](https://www.virtualbox.org) to setup two virtual machines: one to simulate the network and the other to run the site network controllers.
+You will need to install both of those tools on your system.
+You will also need [git](http://git-scm.com).

 ### Network Simulation

 Here we describe how we use mininet (http://mininet.org) to emulate the environment, including instructions on how to start mininet, configure the MPLS routers, etc.

-To simulate the network with Mininet, first install vagrant (http://www.vagrantup.com).
-Then grab the frenetic project which provides a vagrant project that we will use to run virtual network.
+Grab the frenetic project which provides a vagrant project that we will use to run virtual network.
 To get frenetic, run the following commands:

 ```
 git clone https://github.com/frenetic-lang/frenetic